-Long-term equity awards generally consist of an equal mix of performance shares and restricted shares, rewarding long-term value creation and aligning executives' interests with shareholders.
+Long-term equity awards generally consist of an equal mix of performance shares and restricted shares, rewarding long-term value creation and aligning executives' interests with shareholders' interests.
 Restricted shares are subject to a three-year cliff-vesting provision, instead of annual vesting, in order to promote retention that balances incentives to redeploy capital aggressively and to remain patient for good opportunities.
 The number of WTM common shares earned from a grant of performance shares can range from 0%-200% of target, based on after-tax annual growth in CVPS over the three-year performance cycle.

-The CNG Committee selected performance metrics that relate to growth in book value per share because it continues to believe these metrics ultimately drive growth in our share price for our shareholders.
+The CNG Committee selected performance metrics that relate to growth in book value per share because it continues to believe these metrics ultimately drive growth in our share price.
 The market value of our shares is not included as a direct measure of performance, but it determines the ultimate value of earned performance and restricted share awards.

 From year-to-year when we make new long-term incentive grants, we typically adjust the target number of shares granted to individual employees to reflect the change in CVPS during the prior year, rather than focusing on changes in market values.

 This is consistent with our view that the change in book value per share and related metrics provides a better view of the change in value of the Company than metrics reflecting short-term market price fluctuations.
 In addition, we generally limit total annual share grants to employees to equal to or less than 1% of the Company's outstanding shares.
-For each of the 2017-2019, 2018-2020, 2019-2021, and 2020-2022 cycles, we adhered to this guideline.
+For each of the past five grant cycles (from 2017-2019 to 2021-2023), we adhered to this guideline.

-New Grants in 2019: For the CEO and each of our other NEOs, the annual 2019 long-term incentive awards were allocated 50% as performance shares and 50% as restricted shares, consistent with prior years.
+2020 Long-Term Incentive Grants: For the CEO and each of our other NEOs, the annual 2020 long-term incentive awards were allocated 50% as performance shares and 50% as restricted shares, consistent with prior years.
+With respect to the total grants made to employees across the Company, the CNG Committee granted 28,110 target shares for the 2020-2022 performance cycle, which represented a 10% decrease, year over year, in the number of shares granted.
+These grants totaled approximately 0.9% of the then outstanding shares, within the CNG Committee's 1% guideline.
 The restricted shares are subject to a three-year cliff vesting provision based on continuous service, in order to promote retention of key executive talent.
 The performance shares will vest in a range of 0% - 200% of target, following a three-year performance period.